 The important things to know about this babka recipe.

 - I always proof the yeast!
-My yeast needs to be dissolved in WARM (38°C) milk and the sugar and loosely covered with a kitchen towel or plastic wrap.
+My yeast needs to be dissolved in WARM (38°C) milk and 1 tbsp of sugar and loosely covered with a kitchen towel or plastic wrap.
 The yeast is proofed when the liquid becomes foamy and bubbly.

 - I measure exactly!
 For every recipe I make measuring my ingredients is the most important rule ever.

 - The dough needs to be kneaded for about 10 minutes!
 I know this sounds like much but it needs to be flexible.